What Is Tantra?

 Sexuality became the focal point of modern interpretations of Tantra because it’s one of the most charged and repressed energies in Western culture.
 People really started paying attention in the early 90’s, thanks in part to Sting openly talking about his Tantra practice.
 Once a rock star put words like “Tantra” and “sex” in the same sentence, curiosity took the wheel.

-And to be fair, when these practices are approached with reverence and awareness, they can be incredibly healing.
+And to be fair, when these practices are approached with reverence and awareness, they can be incredibly healing on all levels.

-But when an entire spiritual tradition gets reduced to sex, something essential gets lost.
+But when an entire spiritual tradition gets reduced to getting off, something essential gets lost.

-We miss how this work actually supports emotional regulation, nervous system awareness, and healthier ways of relating… even when no one is naked.
+We miss how this work actually supports emotional regulation, rewiring of the nervous system, and relational intelligence… even when no one is naked.

 At its core, the emphasis is on: